 A rafter plate was recreated and a new roof system was installed to protect this historic structure.

 The floors in an old house tend to have a natural patina and color that is unmatched by anything that can be purchased today.
-They are often characterized by tight grain and old growth wood no longer available.
-Shenandoah Restorations can repair or replace damaged boards with salvaged materials milled to blend in with the existing floor.
+They are often characterized by tight grain of old growth wood no longer available.
+There is an inexplicable character to these old floors that is intuitively appreciated.
+The fibers of the wood are imprinted with the life story of trees that often remember a time before Europe settled the land around us.
+Pine floorboards hand worked in 1850 for example, may have began life in the 1400's or earlier.
+Contemporary plantation grown pine is generally 25 to 35 years old and does not live long enough to grow heart wood.
+Shenandoah Restorations can repair or replace damaged boards with salvaged materials and mill to blend in with the existing floor.
 We can also finish the surface to highlight the woods natural beauty or recreate a historically appropriate topcoat.

 Sometimes when other contractors see total floor replacement as the only option for repair, there can be minimalistic solutions that save the original floor.
 A flood caused the grooves of floorboards to split throughout a kitchen area of a mid 19th century pine floor.
 Recycled weatherboarding from the house was used match the original wood and create dutch-man repairs.